nix-community/lanzaboote/README.md

 ## State of Upstreaming to Nixpkgs

-SecureBoot is available by adding this project to your configuration.
+Secure Boot is available by adding this project to your configuration.

 It relies on [bootspec](https://github.com/NixOS/rfcs/pull/125) which is enabled by default since NixOS 23.05.